 I love dishes that are flexible and this one has endless possibilities.
 Anything you put into an omelette, can be used in this Quiche.
 Next time, I want to try crumbled italian sausage, sautéed bell peppers with onions and sharp cheddar.
 You could use Spinach and Gruyère!
 Get creative!
 Fill it with your favorite vegetables for a meatless version.
 I think asparagus and leeks would be fabulous.
 Use different cheeses.
 Add your favorite spices to the crust.
 Whatever you’d like!

 Preheat oven to 400 degrees.
 Brush a 9-by-2 1/2-inch springform pan with 2 TBLS melted butter.
-Line the sides of the pan with strips of parchment paper, brush paper with butter too.
-Be generous on the bottom of the pan so the potatoes don’t stick.
-If you don’t have a springform pan, don’t worry, it works just as well in a 9″ pie pan and then you don’t need the parchment.
+Line the sides of the pan with strips of parchment paper, brush paper with butter.
+(Be generous on the bottom of the pan so the potatoes don’t stick) If you don’t have a springform pan, don’t worry, it works just as well in a 9″ pie pan and then you don’t need the parchment.

-Squeeze as much excess moisture from hash browns as you can.
-The hash browns should be as dry as possible so the crust will get crispy.
+Squeeze excess moisture from hash browns.
 In a large bowl, mix thawed, drained hash browns with remaining butter, 1 egg, salt and pepper.
 Press hash brown mixture onto bottom and up the sides of your prepared pan.
 Press firmly to mold the potatoes against the edges.
 Place on a rimmed baking sheet; bake until set and the edges of the hash browns are lightly browned, about 20 to 25 minutes.

 While the crust is baking, in a small skillet, sauté the pancetta until it’s crispy.
 Remove from skillet and drain on paper towels.
 Do not discard the bacon fat!
 Put red onions and garlic in the same skillet and sauté in the bacon fat until the onion is soft and the garlic is fragrant, about 3 minutes.